Internet-Draft | QUIC event definitions for qlog | November 2023 |

 event is used for logging when a connection was closed,

 typically when an error or timeout occurred.
-Note that this event has overlap
+It has Base importance level; see

-with the connection_state_updated
+Note that this event has overlap with the connection_state_updated

-event, as well as the CONNECTION_CLOSE
+event, as

-frame.
-However, in practice, when analyzing large deployments, it can be useful
+well as the CONNECTION_CLOSE frame.
+However, in practice, when analyzing large

-to have a single event representing a connection_closed
+deployments, it can be useful to have a single event representing a

-includes an additional reason field to provide more information.
-Furthermore, it
+event, which also includes an additional reason field to

-is useful to log closures due to timeouts, which are difficult to reflect using
+timeouts, which are difficult to reflect using the other options.¶

 In QUIC there are two main connection-closing error categories: connection and application errors.
 They have well-defined error codes and semantics.
 Next to these however, there can be internal errors that occur that may or may not get mapped to the official error codes in implementation-specific ways.
 As such, multiple error codes can be set on the same event to reflect this.¶